TejaKoripellaUwU/MobileManipulator/README.md

 # Final Project Results

-This document contains the results of the final project for the robotics course.
+This document contains the results of the capstone project for the Northwestern Modern Robotics specialization.

 ## Overview